 Nationally Certified Acupuncturist ALL SERVICES PROVIDED IN THE PRIVACY OF YOUR OWN HOME ...
-BY APPOINTMENT ONLY

-(818) 342-4899 'PARTRIDGE FAMILY' STAR PLEADS GUILTY TO BEATING CROSSORESSED PROSTITUTE (Phoenix, AZ) -- Former child television star and radio disc jockey Danny Bonaduce has pleaded guilty to reduced charges stemming from his assault last March on a crossdressed prostitute.
+BY APPOINTMENT ONLY (818) 342-4899 "PARTRIDGE FAMILY" STAR PLEADS GUILTY TO BEATING CROSSORESSED PROSTITUTE (Phoenix, AZ) -- Former child television star and radio disc jockey Danny Bonaduce has pleaded guilty to reduced charges stemming from his assault last March on a crossdressed prostitute.
 Bondauce, who played Danny Partridge on TV's "Partridge Family" from 1970 to 1974, was arrested after an incident in which Darius Barney claims Bonaduce paid him \$20 for oral sex but began beating him when he refused Bonaduce's request for more ("Cross-Talk", July '91).
 Publicity over the arrest cost Bonaduce his job as a disc jockey with local radio station KKFR-FM.
-He now faces a maximum jail term of 22 months and fines of \$150,000 when he ['People'] is sentenced.

-HOLLYWOOD STARLET REVEALED AS CON MAN IN DRAG (Mobile, AL) -- A Hollywood starlet who traveled through Alabama in style, renting cars, hiring a valet and ordering flowers for her hotel room has been revealed as a man by police investigating unpaid bills for those services totaling more total , identified by police as Mark on theft of service charges.
-The Hendley, was ar 35-year-old, believed to be from Detroit, appeared in court for his arraignment with his hair in a ponytail and wearing makeup.
+He now faces a maximum jail term of 22 months and fines of \$150,000 when he is sentenced. ['People'] HOLLYWOOD STARLET REVEALED AS CON MAN IN DRAG (Mobile, AL) -- A Hollywood starlet who traveled through Alabama in style, renting cars, hiring a valet and ordering flowers for her hotel room has been revealed as a man by police investigating unpaid bills for those services totaling more than \$1,700.
+Angela Renne Hendley, identified by police as Mark Hendley, was arrested on theft of service charges.
+The 35-year-old, believed to be from Detroit, appeared in court for his arraignment with his hair in a ponytail and wearing makeup.
 He has been jailed since his June 6 arrest, unable to post \$4,500 bond.
+If convicted of all charges, he could face 10 or more years in prison.

+Hendley also faces similar charges in Selma, and a private investigator hired by Warner Brothers has inquired about the case.
+The investigator, Bill Patterson, declined to discuss the studio's interest.

+Police said Hendley, posing as a woman, told those he set that he was a movie star stranded in Alabama.
+He was finally identified by the FBI through fingerprints.

+[Associated Press]

-If convicted of all charges, he could r more years in prison. also faces similar charges in Selma, and a private in tor hired by Warner Brothers has inquired about the case.
-The investigator, Bill Patterson, declined to discuss the studio's i Police said that he was a , posing as a woman, told those he met tar stranded in Alabama.
-He was finally identified by the FBI through fingerprints [Associated Press] IF YOU SEE AN ARTICLE IN A NEWSPAPER OR MAGAZINE ABOUT TRANSGENDERED BEHAVIOR OR AZINE ABOUT TRANSGENDERED BEHAVIOR FEATURING A MEMBER OF THE GENDER COMMUNITY, PLEASE SEND IT IN!
-"CROSS-TALK" P.O.
-BOX 944 WOODLAND HILLS, CA 91365 OR FAX US THE ARTICLE AT (818) 347-4190 SEXY SHOES P.O.
+IF YOU SEE AN ARTICLE IN A NEWSPAPER OR MAGAZINE ABOUT TRANSGENDERED BEHAVIOR OR FEATURING A MEMBER OF THE GENDER COMMUNITY, PLEASE SEND IT IN!
+P.O.
+BOX 944

+WOODLAND HILLS, CA 91365

+OR FAX US THE ARTICLE AT

+(818) 347-4190

+SEXY SHOES

+P.O.
 Box 48 Rogers City, MI 49779 517-734-4030

 Medium and wide width, sizes 4-14, 31⁄2" - 51⁄2" heels, variety of styles and colors.
 NO BACK ORDERS!
 24 hour shipment, AVERAGE PRICE \$44.88.
 Confidential service by request.
 Send \$3.00 for catalog.
-POST-OP IS SECRETARY WINS TILIZURI NOITRNIMISTI (Sydney, Australia) -- A former female secretary who was fired for becoming a man has won a \$150,000 lawsuit against the comp.
-Tommy , who had a sex-change operation during a three-we on, said he had "always gotten superior performance ratings" during his ten years of employment as Tammy.
-But when he showed up for work after his operation, he was told his services were no longer needed, and that he "didn't fit in anymore" A Sydney court agreed with had been fired because he cha 's allegations that he s, and awarded his the punitive damages.
-His former employer, Hill Insurance reversed their decision and offered back, but he refused, saying "I neve narrow-minded people." later his old job work for such ["Sun"] The Society for the Second Self
+POST-OP TS SECRETARY WINS DISCRIMINATION LAUSHIT (Sydney, Australia) -- A former female secretary who was fired for becoming a man has won a \$150,000 lawsuit against the company Tommy Sanderson, who had a sex-change operation during a three-week vacation, said he had "always gotten superior performance ratings" during his ten years of employment as Tammy.
+But when he showed up for work after his operation, he was told his services were no longer needed, and that he "didn't fit in anymore" A Sydney court agreed with Sanderson's allegations that he had been fired because he changed sexes, and awarded him the punitive damages His former employer, Hill Insurance Company, later reversed their decision and offered Sanderson his old job back, but he refused, saying "I never want to work for such narrow-minded people." ["Sun"] The Society for the Second Self

 ... for heterosexual crossdressers and their families ...

 Tri-Ess Sorortty

 P.O.
 Box 194, Tulare CA 93275

 ELECTROLYSIS BY ANDIE

 Electro-Blend & Flash Methods

 (818) 709-7767